rholford/867_project/README.md

 pip install -r orig_requirements.txt
 ```
 ## Note
-utils.py, Main.py, languagequality.py, and the utility folder were not modified by us - these are from the original repo.
+utils.py, Main.py, language_quality.py, were not modified by us - these are from the original repo.
-Similairly Data/... and utility/.. are run requirements from the original.
+Similaily Data/... and utility/.. are requirements from the original.

 The GloVe embeddings can be downloaded from https://nlp.stanford.edu/projects/glove/, the 6B pre-trained model was used.
 ## Training